Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworldintro.md

   :::

 1. Add Player prefab to `NetworkPrefabs` list inside of `NetworkManager`.
-1. Select **Default Player Prefab.**
+1. Select **Default Player Prefab**.

   ![addingdefaultprefab](/img/default-player-prefab.gif)

   :::tip
   When you select the **Default Player Prefab** , you are telling the library that when a client connect to the game, automatically spawn this prefab as the character for the connecting client.
-If you do not have the default selected for any prefab the game will crash on client connect
+If you do not have the default selected for any prefab the game will crash on client connect.
   :::
   :::note
-   You may see the following warning reported `There is no NetworkPrefab Marked as a PlayerPrefab` Once you have completed the above steps you can clear the warning
+   You may see the following warning reported `There is no NetworkPrefab Marked as a PlayerPrefab` Once you have completed the above steps you can clear the warning.
   :::

 1. Create a GameObject->Plane, centered at (0,0,0).